Drake Comforts Nicki Minaj As Remy Ma Releases Mariah Carey ‘I Don’t’ Remix

 Fans were rather surprised to hear that Mariah had teamed up with Remy, but it wasn’t long before people on social media noted that both artists have had their fair share of run-ins with Nicki Minaj, so it only made sense for the duo to team up and make a song together.

-Drake, who is currently on tour, has tried his best to keep the positivity going with Nicki, who he has invited plenty many of his shows all over Europe in the hopes that it can keep her from thinking about the drama that she has found herself in as of late.
+Drake, who is currently on tour, has tried his best to keep the positivity going with Nicki, who he has invited to many of his shows all over Europe in the hopes that it can keep her from thinking about the drama that she has found herself in as of late.

-Ever since Minaj ended her relationship with Meek Mill, in January, things between Drake and the female rapper are much better.
+Ever since Minaj ended her relationship with Meek Mill in January, things between Drake and the female rapper are much better.
 The twosome didn’t speak for two years because of Drake’s own feud with Meek, preventing him from reaching out to Nicki who he has always considered as a big sister to him.

 Now that Remy is throwing digs in multiple songs and Mariah is co-signing the diss on her own track, Drake thinks it’s important that Nicki knows she has the best support system behind her from the “One Dance” hitmaker himself and all of their friends.